 KNIT 1 LONG

 By learning to Knit 1 Long, you're not only learning to execute this particular stitch, but you're also laying the technical groundwork for any future patterns requiring lifted stitches.
-A sound investment in your long-term 'knitting education', don't you think?
+Look at you flexing your knitty muscles!

 a little note

 Always, always remember: You are the BOSS of your stitches--lifted and otherwise!

 Feel free to manually adjust the lifted stitches as you work them.
 Sometimes, after drawing up a loop, I will adjust it by lightly pulling it forward with my fingers to give it a little more “slack”.
 This makes the stitches more visible on the final hat, and also helps prevent puckering.

 I promise, this is the trickiest part, but then it's easy peasy.

 The second time you are instructed to Knit 1 Long you are asked to "insert the right-hand needle into the same space as before".

 This space is a bit awkward to access because you're kind of going 'backwards'.

 Try moving your right-hand needle ever-so-slightly backwards (ie. to the right), while pointing it downwards, at the target space.

 To make the space easier to access, try stretching the fabric a bit with your left hand, while using your right index finger to hold back the stitches on your right-hand needle so they don't fall off.
 That's what my left hand and right index finger are doing in (6).